JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 Notice that `Atom` and `Calc` share a lot of functionality around maintaining the dependency graph and propagating information through it.
 Let's factor that functionality out into a base.
-We could call it "GraphNode", but for the sake of style let's call it... `Reactor`.
+We could call it "GraphNode", but for the sake of style let's call it `Reactor`.

 <small>